 CA125, a glycoprotein biomarker, is often overly present in malignant mesothelioma.
 Antigens usually provide an immune response by activating the production of antibodies.
 In patients with ovarian cancer and mesothelioma, CA125 is found in higher concentrations.

 Fibulin-3, an extracellular glycoprotein, is involved in the regulation of cell proliferation and movement.
 In one study of 465 malignant pleural mesothelioma cases, Fibulin-3 levels were higher 62% of the time.

 Osteopontin, a naturally occuring glycoprotein, manages immune response and cell movement.
 Mesothelioma doctors examine the plasma levels in osteopontin.

 Get an Accurate Diagnosis

-Blood tests and biomarkers could lead to earlier and more accurate mesothelioma diagnoses in the future.
-This would mean the potential of more survivors and more remissions as mesothelioma is easier to treat in its earlier stages.
+Mesothelioma blood tests and biomarkers could lead to earlier and more accurate diagnoses in the future.
+This medical evolution could lead to more mesothelioma survivors and more remissions, as this cancer is easier to treat in its earlier stages.